 Install it near your living spaces, under a window that you will not want to close, because it will bewitch you with its long flowering of magnolia, burgundy pink, from which emanates a spicy perfume with fruity and variable notes of strawberry, pineapple, banana and apple, pleasing to butterflies.
 In the fall, it is adorned with golden leaves.

-Be careful, its seeds are poisonous: https://plants.ces.ncsu.edu/plants/calycanthus-floridus/
+Caution: its seeds are poisonous: https://plants.ces.ncsu.edu/plants/calycanthus-floridus/